scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 describe macromolecular structural data.
 All of the files on PDB are in the PDB format.

-In the :code:`dash_bio_utils` package, the :code:`pdb_parser` file accepts a path to a PDB file and parses it to generate a JSON string containing information about the atoms and the bonds in the molecular structure.
+In the :code:`dash_bio_utils` package, the :code:`create_data`
+function in :code:`pdb_parser` generates a JSON string from the contents of a specified PDB file.
+This string contains information about the atoms and the bonds in the molecular structure.

 The PDB format is standardized; properties of each atom such as its position in space and the chain and residue to which it belongs are